35percent/11tystarter/src/posts/elephant-traders-evicted-from-relocation-space.md

 The loss of these traders marks a failure of Southwark Council's relocation policy for small businesses displaced by regeneration [^1].
 The Elephant Arcade evictions also follow the [evictions of four traders from Elephant Square](https://southwarknews.co.uk/area/elephant-and-castle/exclusive-castle-square-traders-say-business-is-dead-as-four-are-evicted/), another relocation site, just over a year ago.
 Both sets of traders cite the [same reasons for their struggles](https://www.mylondon.news/news/south-london-news/old-elephant-castle-traders-complain-25107268) to make a profit - low-footfall, difficult-to-find premises and lack of good signage .

 While the Elephant Square site is at least visible, most of the shops in Elephant Arcade are tucked away out of sight of passing pedestrians, which was always going to make it difficult for them  to attract custom.
 Both Southwark Council and Meanwhile Space should have recognised this and done much more to support those traders.
-It's noteworthy that the two businesses that have successfully re-established themselves are not only an excellent cafe and hairdresser, but are also completely visible to anyone walking by on the street.
+It is noteworthy that the two businesses that have successfully re-established themselves are not only an excellent cafe and hairdresser, but are also completely visible to anyone walking by on the street.

 The traders themselves were well aware of the problems of their situation and repeatedly asked for improved signage and other changes, but to no avail, as our good friends Latin Elephant have noted in their comments to Southwark News.
 Latin Elephant also noted the risk of low footfall in its [recent assessment of the impact](https://latinelephant.org/wp-content/uploads/2025/04/Relocation-Impact-Assessment-Current-State-of-Play-for-Elephant-Castle-Traders-by-Latin-Elephant.pdf) of the shopping centre traders' relocation.